What is Considered Excessive Force by an Officer?

 What is Excessive Force?

 One of the challenges of excessive force cases is that the term is inherently difficult to define.
 What constitutes excessive force varies widely based on the specific circumstances at hand.
 On one end of the spectrum, a Virginia police officer throwing a suspect to the ground and causing an injury may be excessive force.
 On the other end of the spectrum, deadly force might not always be excessive force.
-It depends entirely on what was reasonable within the context.
+It depends entirely on what was reasonable force within the context.
 As explained by the American Civil Liberties Union (ACLU), excessive force is a level of force beyond the amount that is “necessary to diffuse an incident” or to “protect themselves or others” from danger.

 Further, explains Joshua Erlich, an attorney in Arlington, Virginia, “The Supreme Court established a doctrine called qualified immunity that makes it hard to succeed in these cases.
 Part of the analysis is whether a constitutional right is ‘clearly established.’
 For the most part, the only way that a right becomes clearly established is if a court rules that way.
 So, essentially, the first time an individual is subject to a certain kind of excessive force, the constitutional right to be free from that force is not clearly established.
 For example, the clearly established right to be free from being slammed into a car might not clearly establish a right to be free from being slammed into a piece of furniture.”